aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster performs an intricate ritual that binds the fate of a willing, mortal target to a profane being with the purpose of returning the target to life.
 In return, the profane being gains a grasp on the target's fate.

-The spell can either be cast either while the target is alive or within 6 days of its demise.
+The spell can either be cast while the target is alive or within 6 days of its demise.

 The spell allows the target to defy the laws of creation and return to life on the 6th day (midnight) after its death.
 If it had a physical form, then it is restored to how it was immediately before it died (minus the injuries).
 It returns to life with full HP, MP, SP and dice.
 However, it is forever changed:
 - The target gains the "profane" alignment, which cannot be removed by any means, furthermore magical means of discerning entity type will detect the resurrected target as "profane[undead]".
 The resurrected target does not gain any of the traits associated with "profane" or "undead" entities.